What does an honorary consul do? Foreign Affairs in plain language

 Honorary consuls’ work in practice

 Now you know what an honorary consul’s main tasks and characteristics are.
 But their importance doesn’t really become clear until you know what they do in practice.
-Below are three examples of the extraordinary work they do.
+Below are two examples of the extraordinary work they do.